Monarchy of Luxembourg: House of Nassau-Weilburg

-Under the 1783 Nassau Family Pact, those territories of the Nassau family in the Holy Roman Empire at the time of the pact (Luxembourg and Nassau) were bound by semi-Salic law, which allowed inheritance by females or through the female line only upon extinction of male members of the dynasty.
-When William III died leaving only his daughter Wilhelmina as an heir in 1890, the crown of the Netherlands, not being bound by the family pact, passed to Wilhelmina.
-However, the crown of Luxembourg passed to a male of another branch of the House of Nassau: Adolphe, the dispossessed Duke of Nassau and head of the branch of Nassau-Weilburg.
+Under the 1783 Nassau Family Pact, Luxembourg and Nassau — the Nassau family's territories within the Holy Roman Empire — were governed by semi-Salic law succession law, which permitted inheritance through the female line only upon the total extinction of male members of the dynasty.
+The Netherlands, however, was not party to this pact and operated under its own succession rules.
+When William III died leaving only his daughter Wilhelmina as an heir in 1890, these two frameworks produced divergent outcomes: Wilhelmina inherited the Dutch crown under Dutch law without restriction, while the crown of Luxembourg passed instead to Adolphe, the dispossessed Duke of Nassau and head of the branch of Nassau-Weilburg — since he, as a surviving male of the dynasty, precluded female succession under the Family Pact.

 In 1905, Grand Duke Adolphe's younger half-brother, Prince Nikolaus Wilhelm of Nassau, died, having left a son Georg Nikolaus, Count von Merenberg who was, however, the product of a morganatic marriage, and therefore not legally a member of the House of Nassau.
 In 1907, Adolphe's only son, William IV, Grand Duke of Luxembourg, obtained passage of a law confirming the right of his eldest daughter, Marie-Adélaïde, to succeed to the throne in virtue of the absence of any remaining dynastic males of the House of Nassau, as originally stipulated in the Nassau Family Pact.
 She became the grand duchy's first reigning female monarch upon her father's death in 1912, and upon her own abdication in 1919 was succeeded by her younger sister Charlotte, who married Felix of Bourbon-Parma, a prince of the former Duchy of Parma.
 Charlotte's descendants have since reigned as the continued dynasty of Nassau.